ManticoreGamesInc/platform-documentation/src/tutorials/first_game_br.md

 ### Change Weapon in the Loot Table

 Core Content has many default weapons ready to be used.
-If you wish to learn how to create custom weapons, then refer to the [Weapons Reference](../references/weapons.md).
+To learn how to create custom weapons refer to the [Weapons Reference](../references/weapons.md).

 1. Select the new **Object (server)**.
 2. Open the **Properties** window and find the **LootTemplate** property.